 Fibromyalgia is a condition of chronic pain affecting large areas of the body.
 It is relatively common: about 1 in 25 people will be affected.
-This condition is not linked to any inflammatory or degenerative condition, and is normally diagnosed once these types of condition have been ruled out.
-There is evidence to suggest an association with poor sleep patterns, or periods of emotional stress or anxiety.
+This condition is not linked to any inflammatory or degenerative condition and is normally diagnosed once these types of the condition have been ruled out.
+There is evidence to suggest an association with poor sleep patterns or periods of emotional stress or anxiety.

 How is fibromyalgia treated?

 There’s no cure as yet for fibromyalgia, but there are ways of managing your symptoms.
 Your doctor will be able to suggest treatments and therapies to tackle specific aspects of the condition.
 These may include drug treatments but physical and other therapies are just as important or even more so.

 Where can I find out more about fibromyalgia?

 is a charity that offers information and support to people with fibromyalgia.